NxPKG/khulnasoft-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 ## Bidirectional vs unidirectional health checks

-To check for tunnel health, Cloudflare sends a health check probe consisting of ICMP (Internet Control Message Protocol) reply packets to your network.
-Cloudflare needs to receive these probes to know if your tunnel is healthy.
+To check for tunnel health, Khulnasoft sends a health check probe consisting of ICMP (Internet Control Message Protocol) reply packets to your network.
+Khulnasoft needs to receive these probes to know if your tunnel is healthy.

-Cloudflare defaults to bidirectional health checks for Magic WAN, and unidirectional health checks for Magic Transit (direct server return).
-However, routing unidirectional ICMP reply packets over the Internet to Cloudflare is sometimes subject to drops by intermediate network devices, such as stateful firewalls.
+Khulnasoft defaults to bidirectional health checks for Magic WAN, and unidirectional health checks for Magic Transit (direct server return).
+However, routing unidirectional ICMP reply packets over the Internet to Khulnasoft is sometimes subject to drops by intermediate network devices, such as stateful firewalls.
 Magic Transit customers with egress traffic can modify this setting to bidirectional.

 Refer to [Tunnel health checks]($8) to learn more.

 ## Next steps

-Now that you have set up your tunnel endpoints, you need to configure [static routes]($5) to route your traffic through Cloudflare.
+Now that you have set up your tunnel endpoints, you need to configure [static routes]($5) to route your traffic through Khulnasoft.